THE ANSWER: The answer is at the bottom, click here to see it now.

 Teach People to Think

 This is a problem — and one that usually isn’t fixed by just installing the latest and greatest device or app but, instead, by educating and training the people in your organization.
-This requires having appropriate policies and procedures in place that take into account the human element and how bad guys try and exploit the human element.
+How do you do that?
+See THE ANSWER below.

 As Sun Tzu taught, tactics will continue to evolve which means that you cannot tell people exactly what the bad guys will be doing next year, or even next week.
 We do not yet know because, as we discover one means of attack, they are already working on another.
 What we can do, however, is teach people what they have done before, show them examples of how they have exploited humans before, and then draw from that some basic principles.
 Then, use those principles to teach them how to think and spot the techniques of the future.
 Will it work all of the time?
 Of course not, nothing ever does.
 But it will help and it is the kind of low-hanging fruit that your organization can gather up and work with right now so there is no excuse not to.
 In fact, since the original posting, @CyberSnort shared with me his excellent site that explains many different kinds of social engineering and offers solutions on how to combat it.
 Check it out HERE.